 Memorial Union 250

 Phone: 701-231-6537

+Students may also report the complaint or violation to University or local police:

+University Police

+1523 12th Ave.
+N

+Fargo, ND 58102

+Phone: 701-231-8998

-3.41 Other Acts of Harassment
+3.42 Other Acts of Harassment

-Any action or any series of actions that interfere with individuals’ academic efforts, employment, personal safety or participation in University sponsored co-curricular activities is prohibited.
+Any unwelcome action or any series of unwelcome actions that interfere with an individual’s academic efforts, employment, personal safety, or participation in University sponsored co-curricular activities is prohibited.

-3.42 Stalking
+3.43 Stalking

 Stalking is prohibited.
-Stalking is a pattern of repeated and unwanted attention, harassment, contact or any other course of conduct that would cause a reasonable person to feel fear for safety to self or the safety of others; or suffer substantial emotional distress.
+Stalking is a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct that would cause a reasonable individual to feel fear for the safety of self or others or to suffer substantial emotional distress.
+See Policy 162.

-3.43 Lewd or Obscene Conduct
+3.44 Lewd or Obscene Conduct

-Lewd or obscene behavior that flagrantly flaunts community standards with respect to sexuality is prohibited.
-Lewd behavior includes, but is not limited to, sexual acts in public places, and exposing genitalia.
+Lewd or obscene behavior that flaunts community standards with respect to sexuality is prohibited.
+Lewd behavior includes sexual acts in public places and exposing genitalia in nonconsensual circumstances.

-3.44 Endangerment of Individuals
+3.45 Endangerment of Individuals

 Endangerment of individuals is prohibited.
-Examples include, but are not limited to:

-Initiating or circulating a false report or warning,
+Examples include:

-Willful failure to comply with orders issued by any emergency personnel during any real or perceived emergency condition,
+Willful failure to comply with orders issued by any emergency personnel during any real or perceived emergency condition or willful failure to follow safety standards;

-Tampering with any fire protection sign or device or any other emergency equipment,

-Tampering with elevator controls, elevator shaft access, and/or other elevator equipment,
+Tampering with any fire protection sign or device or any other emergency equipment, elevator controls, elevator shaft access, and/or other elevator equipment; and

-Willful failure to follow safety standards,

-Creating a risk of bodily harm or falsely creating the impression of risk of bodily harm to others, and
+Creating a risk of bodily harm or creating the impression of risk of bodily harm to others.

-Knowingly focusing, pointing or shining a laser pointer at an aircraft or at a person.

-3.45 Hazing
+3.46 Hazing

-Hazing is prohibited regardless of location, intent or consent of participants.
-Hazing is defined as any action or situation that intentionally or unintentionally endangers a student for admission into or affiliation with a student organization or group.
-Such activities and situations include, but are not limited to, paddling in any form; creating excessive fatigue; forced consumption of any substance; forced road trips; morally degrading, demeaning, unsanitary, humiliating games or stunts; and harassment, ridicule or other activities prohibited by law or University policy.
+Hazing is prohibited regardless of location, intent, or consent of participants.
+Hazing is defined as any action or situation that implicitly or explicitly is required for student admission or affiliation with an organization or group.
+Such activities and situations include paddling in any form; creating excessive fatigue; forced consumption of any substance; forced road trips; morally degrading, demeaning, unsanitary, humiliating games or stunts; and harassment, ridicule, or other activities prohibited by law or University policy.

-It is the responsibility of the organization and its leadership in conjunction with the (inter)national organization, if any, to protect potential members, members or other persons associated with the organization from any hazing activity or practice conducted, condoned, or encouraged by the current members of the organization, alumni or other associates.
+It is the responsibility of the organization and its leadership in conjunction with the (inter)national organization, if any, to protect potential members, members, or others associated with the organization from any hazing activity or practice conducted, condoned, or encouraged by the current members of the organization, alumni, or other associates.

-3.46 Sporting Activity Restrictions
+3.47 Sporting Activity Restrictions

-Riding skateboards or scooters and using in-line skates, roller skates, and bicycles are prohibited inside all University facilities.
-Use of water guns, water balloons and throwing of flying discs, balls or other objects also are prohibited indoors, except when authorized.
+Use of skateboards, scooters, skates, hover boards, and bicycles is prohibited inside all University facilities.
+Use of water guns, water balloons, and throwing of flying discs, balls, or other objects also are prohibited indoors, except when authorized.
 Use of projectile launchers is prohibited on campus without documented permission by an appropriate University official.
-Launchers may include those intended for water balloons, potatoes, pumpkins and other items.
 For guidance, contact the Director of University Police and Safety Office.

-3.47 Weapons/Firearms/Explosives
+3.48 Firearms/Explosives/Weapons

-Unauthorized and/or illegal possession, display or use of firearms, explosives or other weapons is prohibited.
+Unauthorized and/or illegal possession, display or use of firearms, explosives, or other weapons is prohibited.

-Firearms and weapons include, but are not limited to, airsoft guns, BB guns, dart guns, handguns, paint ball guns, pellet guns, rifles, shotguns, stun gun or similar device designed to deliver an electric shock, daggers, knives, sabers, swords, and bows and arrows.
+Firearms include airsoft guns, BB guns, dart guns, handguns, paint ball guns, pellet guns, rifles, shotguns, stun guns or similar devices designed to deliver an electric shock, daggers, knives, sabers, swords, and bows and arrows.

-Explosives include, but are not limited to, bombs, explosives, fireworks and other incendiary devices.
-Incendiary devices are defined as any flammable liquid enclosed in a readily breakable container that can be equipped with an igniter of any type.
+Explosives include bombs, fireworks, and other incendiary devices.
+Incendiary devices are defined as any flammable substance enclosed in a readily breakable container that can be equipped with an igniter of any type.

-Other weapons include, but are not limited to, martial arts implements, dangerous fuels and chemicals.
+Other weapons include martial arts implements, dangerous fuels and chemicals.
 Any object may be considered a weapon when used to inflict or threaten infliction of bodily injury or property damage.